DjangoGirls/tutorial/html/README.md

 We've created three `div` sections here.

-- The first `div` contains the title of our blog - it's a heading and a link
+- The first `div` element contains the title of our blogpost - it's a heading and a link
-- Another two `div`s contain our blogposts with a published date, `h2` with a post title that is clickable and two `p`s (paragraph) of text, one for the date and one for our blogpost.
+- Another two `div` elements contain our blogposts with a published date, `h2` with a post title that is clickable and two `p`s (paragraph) of text, one for the date and one for our blogpost.

 It gives us this effect: